 His upcoming third book, WOODY ALLEN ATE MY KIMCHI, a memoir about his food journey from a farm in South Korea to some of the top restaurants and hotels in Ontario, will be released in February 2018 (Exile Editions).
 He is the recipient of the Gloria Vanderbilt Prize for Fiction (“When John Lennon Died“, 2013) and was later shortlisted (“Kimchi“, 2016); winner, Grain Magazine’s Short Story contest (“Spoiled Rice“, 2016); finalist for the CBC Short Story Prize (“Kraken“, 2017).
 His collection of literary short stories, EATING DOGS, will be released in the fall of 2018.

 He is also a much sought-after speaker and has given keynote addresses and talks for a variety of organizations and platforms, including TEDx, IMPACT Entrepreneurship, ING Direct Talks, Historica Canada, Toronto & Peel Regional & Catholic District School Boards, Toronto Public Library, SIPO Foundation and many more.

-Sang has been awarded the York West Centennial Citation “in recognition of exceptional and sustained contributions to the people of York West, particularly children in high risk communities”; the North York Civic Award; Lifetime Achievement Award at the 5th Annual Food Idol Awards.
+Sang has been awarded the York West Centennial Citation “in recognition of exceptional and sustained contributions to the people of York West, particularly children in high risk communities”; the City of North York Civic Award; Lifetime Achievement Award at the 5th Annual Food Idol Awards.

 If you would like to book him for a workshop, cooking demo, or a talk, you can reach him directly on his email: firstname.lastname@example.org